-When the catalytic converter gets clogged, it restricts the exhaust flow, which leads to less air getting into the engine.
-This leads to engine misfire, check engine light flashing, poor acceleration, engine problems, and check engine light coming on.
+When the catalytic converter gets clogged, it restricts the exhaust flow, leading to less air entering the engine.
+This leads to engine misfires, check engine light flashing, poor acceleration, engine problems, and check engine light coming on.

 Symptoms of a Bad Catalytic Converter

 The most common symptoms of a bad catalytic converter are: